stastnypremysl/lsql-csv/README.md

 #### Named columns
-Let's suppose a file people.csv:
+Let's suppose we have a file people.csv:

     name,age
     Adam,21